-Growth data was not publicly released by the state of Indiana for the 2021 state summative assessment.
-Therefore, the PLA Virtual receives a rating of Not Applicable for Subgroup Student Growth on Summative Assessment.
+Growth data was not publicly released by the state of Indiana for the 2022 state summative assessment by subgroup.
+Therefore, the TBLA receives a rating of Not Applicable for Subgroup Student Growth on Summative Assessment.

-Comparison to Local Schools: Education One compares its portfolio schools to surrounding community schools that serve students with similar demographics and are within 10 miles of the school's location to ensure the charter school is providing a quality choice to the community.
+Comparison to Local Schools: Education one compares its portfolio schools to surrounding community schools that serve students with similar demographics and are within 10 miles of the school's location to ensure the charter school is providing a quality choice to the community.
 Achievement and growth results from the state summative assessment are utilized to identify how Education One schools are performing against their comparative local schools.
 To meet standard, a school's overall performance in both achievement and growth outpaces the comparison schools at least 75% of the time.
 The rubric for Comparison to Local Schools is as follows: